Description & Background

 This incident would garner national attention and significantly affect Dam Safety law in the United States.
 In 1972 after the failure of a slurry impoundment dam on Buffalo Creek in West Virginia that killed 125, Congress had passed the National Dam Inspection Program.
 However, under that law, no inspections had been funded or taken place.
 After the Kelly Barnes failure, President Carter approved funding for the Corps of Engineers to perform what were called Type I inspections of high risk dams through the US.
 This also led to events that would ultimately lead to the creation of the Association of State Dam Safety Officials.

-(2) Davis, William E. Ohlmacher, Gregory C. Investigation of the Toccoa Dam Failure.
+(2) Davis, W., & Ohlmacher, G. Investigation of the Toccoa Dam Failure.
 Reston, VA: United States Geological Survey.

 (4) Sowers, George F. (1978).
 Reconnaissance Report on the Failure of Kelly Barnes Lake, Toccoa Falls, Georgia.
 National Research Council.